jenkinsci/git-plugin/CONTRIBUTING.md

 which verify your change.
 There have been many developers involved in the git plugin and there are many, many users who depend on the git plugin.
-Tests help us assure that we're delivering a reliable plugin, and that we've communicated our intent to other developers in a way that they can detect when they run tests.
+Tests help us assure that we're delivering a reliable plugin, and that we've communicated our intent to other developers as executable descriptions of plugin behavior.

 Code coverage reporting is available as a maven target.
 Please try to improve code coverage with tests when you submit.